Rafal-Pogorzelski88/Rafal-Pogorzelski88/README.md

 ### Hello World 👋

-- 🔧 I’m currently working on Bixby Voice assistant as my day job
+- 🔧 I’m working as a software tester
 - 📖 I know it is a cliché but I'm definitely a renaissance type of person
 - 💪 I’m looking to improve my python skills 🐍
 - 💬 Ask me about anything